 The first question comes in people’s mind when they find out that you are vegan: “oh you’re vegan!
 I don’t know how you can do it?
 I can’t be vegan I love chocolate so much!
 Well, so do I. I can reassure you, you can be vegan and eat delicious chocolate.

-To get smooth paste consistency cocoa mass, the cocoa nibs must be grounded with the stone rollers.
-The consistency will contain cocoa solids and cocoa butter which is natural fat found in the bean.
 The cocoa butter gives smooth and glossier texture to the chocolate.
 Some chocolate makers add extra cocoa butter whereas others replace the extra cocoa butter with cheaper vegetable fats.
 Heads up!
 Read the ingredients of the chocolate you intend to buy.

 Three Major Categories of Chocolate